cthoyt/cthoyt.github.io/about.md

 In 2021, I joined the Laboratory of Systems Pharmacology at Harvard Medical School to continue my academic work.
 In summer 2023, I moved from Harvard to Northeastern University to continue working under Ben Gyori.

+In Spring 2024, I began a sabbatical and will be returning for my next position in Fall 2024.

 I'm also a real person, too!
 I love making music, watching movies/TV, running, and traveling.
 I've been to 30 countries so far and tried beer in almost all